Awais-Awan/Python-SQL-EDA/README.md

 This project showcases how to integrate CSV data into a MySQL database using Python and perform exploratory data analysis (EDA) on the imported data.
 It consists of two main Jupyter notebooks:

 1. **`csv_to_mysql.ipynb`**: Automates the process of importing CSV files into MySQL, handling data type mapping, table creation, and data insertion.
-2. **`SQL+Python_EDA.ipynb`**: Performs EDA on the MySQL data using SQL queries and Python libraries such as Pandas, Matplotlib, and Seaborn.
+2. **`SQL-Python-EDA.ipynb`**: Performs EDA on the MySQL data using SQL queries and Python libraries such as Pandas, Matplotlib, and Seaborn.

 ## Project Structure